DevCompanion/compagnon/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+To contribute to:

+- the translation of the project, please refer to the [translation guide](docs/translations.md).
+- the module (documentation available soon)

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process